anvi-git/anvi-git/README.md

 ## About Me 🚀

+I'm an Astrophysicist graduate and I love science, technology, and philosophy.
-I'm a passionate Astrophysicist with experience in Physics and Python.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I have experience in Physics and Python.
+I love tackling complex problems, learning new skills (and languages!), and working with data and numbers.

 - 🌱 Currently learning: SQL, JavaScript, Java, Tableau
 - 🔭 Focusing on: displaying my book library online with beautiful plots and histograms